-- 5.1 RBC maintains strong systems for safeguarding and pastoral care.
+5.1 RBC maintains strong systems for safeguarding and pastoral care.
 Its approach is to promote a proactive and reactive culture of vigilance and early intervention, to ensure that emerging issues are recognised and dealt with swiftly.
-It aims to inculcate a safe and open environment, in which pupils have the confidence to speak out and expect to be supported and taken seriously, should they be subject to any form of abuse.
-Pupils will be treated compassionately, so that they do not feel a sense of shame or blame in coming forwards.
+It aims to inculcate a safe and open environment, in which students have the confidence to speak out and expect to be supported and taken seriously, should they be subject to any form of abuse.
+Students will be treated compassionately, so that they do not feel a sense of shame or blame in coming forwards.
 Staff will receive a high level of training, to help maintain this culture and ensure that they act appropriately where they have concerns.
 The School promotes the message: "safeguarding is everybody's responsibility".
 To be effective, each professional and organisation should play their part within a child-centred approach.
-This requires understanding the needs and views of children; careful listening is at the heart of what we do. - 5.2 RBC staff will operate under the assumption that abuse can and will occur among pupils at any school, including our own, and it should never be assumed that a lack of reporting indicates that abuse is not taking place.
-Abuse may occur within schools where pupils feel unable or unwilling to report it. - 5.3 RBC pastoral teams operate with a strong and distinctive 'community of practice' model, whereby individual pupils and their needs are discussed routinely in teams of professionals, to ensure fulsome information sharing, gathering of perspectives, and a healthy culture of challenge among colleagues.
-For example, the weekly 'Section' meetings bring together: the DSL, Director of Section, Heads of Year, Head of Learning Support, School Nurse, Chaplain, Pastoral Secretary. - 5.4 RBC will take all reasonable steps to ensure that: - We practise safer recruitment for all staff, Governors, volunteers, and those that may have significant and/or unsupervised contact with children.
-See further our Recruitment, Selection, and Disclosure Policy; - Where staff from other organisations are working with our pupils, we have received confirmation that child protection checks and procedures apply to those members of staff and that any such checks do not raise issues of concern in relation to the suitability of those staff members; - We follow the local procedures of the Berkshire West Safeguarding Children Partnership and contribute to inter-agency working;
+This requires understanding the needs and views of children; careful listening is at the heart of what we do.

+5.2 RBC staff will operate under the assumption that abuse can and will occur among students at any school, including our own, and it should never be assumed that a lack of reporting indicates that abuse is not taking place.
+Abuse may occur within schools where students feel unable or unwilling to report it.